 - Food assistance and nutrition—In 2009-2010, Canada provided more than $330 million in funding for food assistance, and funded 70 international development projects having a nutrition component in 78 countries.
-As a founding partner of the Micronutrient Initiative, Canada has promoted supplements such as Vitamin A and iodine, enabling millions of people to enjoy the benefits of better nutrition.
+As a founding partner of Nutrient International, Canada has promoted supplements such as Vitamin A and iodine, enabling millions of people to enjoy the benefits of better nutrition.

 - Research and development—In 2009-2010, the Canadian International Food Security Research Fund was launched as a joint initiative between the Canadian International Development Agency and the International Development Research Centre.
 Canada also funds programs implemented by the CGIAR and other research agencies, such as the Forum for Agricultural Research in Africa (FARA), the Pan-Africa Bean Research Alliance (PABRA), and the Association for Strengthening Agricultural Research in Eastern and Central Africa (ASARECA).